EmmaGerritse/EmmaGerritse.github.io/README.md

 Hi!
 My name is Emma Gerritse, I am a Ph.D. student at Radboud University Nijmegen.

 I have a Bachelor's degree in both Mathematics and Computer Science, and a Master's degree in Data Science.
 My topic of research is the usage of Graph Embeddings in Information retrieval.
-I am interested in how we can use graph embeddings in the most optimal way to benefit users, but also the unintended effects they might have.
+I am interested in how we can use graph embeddings in the most optimal way to benefit users and the unintended effects they might have.

 ### Publications

 Entity-aware Transformers for Entity Search [(paper)](http://emmagerritse.com/pdfs/sigir22.pdf)  [(GitHub)](https://github.com/informagi/EMBERT) (Presented at SIGIR 2022)